 Luckily, it’s not that hard to do.
 Just make sure you have the breathing room in your finances to make on-time payments.
-Also, avoid accruing balances that exceed 30 percent of your total limits.
-Keep following these best practices and you’ll master how to improve your credit score in 30 days in no time.
+Also, avoid accruing balances that exceed 30% of your total credit limits.
+Keep following these best practices and you’ll master ways on how to improve your credit score in 30 days in no time.

-If your debt is holding you back from the credit score you want, here’s how you can make this year the year you get your debt under control.
+And if your debt is holding you back from the credit score you want, here’s how you can make this year the year you become debt-free.

 |1 Includes AutoPay discount.
 Important Disclosures for SoFi.

 2 Includes AutoPay discount.
 Important Disclosures for Opploans.

 Opploans currently operates in these states: . *Approval may take longer if additional verification documents are requested.
 Not all loan requests are approved.
 Approval and loan terms vary based on credit determination and state law.
 Applications processed and approved before 7:30 p.m.
 ET Monday-Friday are typically funded the next business day.